ytorg/Yotter/SELF-HOSTING.md

 * `sudo apt-get -y install python3 python3-venv python3-dev`

-* `sudo apt-get -y install mysql-server postfix supervisor nginx git`
+* `sudo apt-get -y install mysql-server supervisor nginx git`

 > When installing MySQL-server it will prompt for a root password.
 Set up a password of your like, this will be the MySQL databases master password and will be required later, so don't forget it!